The 2018-2019 World Tour

 A year of travel, learning, and spreading inspiration...

-Beginning in June of 2018, I began the journey of a lifetime by joining the Denali itinerary with Remote Year.
-For the twelve months between my departure and May 2019, I will be living and working out of a new city every month alongside a community of forty other digital nomads.
+In June of 2018, I began the journey of a lifetime by joining the Denali itinerary with Remote Year.
+In the year following my departure I'll be living and working in a new city every month as part of a community of forty digital nomads.
 Below are the cities and countries I’ll be basing out of throughout this stretch.
 During my time in each city, I’ll be available for engagements such as keynotes and workshops, and during some of these stops I will be holding open-enrollment workshops for individuals*.
 That is, of course, when I'm not hiking, writing, or soaking up local experiences (and more importantly, local FOOD!) 😉.

 If you're in one of these locations and you're interested in partnering, let's connect!
 I'd love to help you make an impact in your area.
 Even if your country isn’t on the list but you're located outside the United States, don't hesitate to reach out.
 Chances are that logistics will be simpler and more affordable if I were to join you during the tour than if I were to join you from North America.
 Fill out the form below if you want to chat about it!